benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 from anonymous marketing to personal intrusion (i.e. marketer doesn't care about the individual per-se, whereas with employers, that's all they care about). before it was anonymous, now its personal.

-Email is mined, and by using [Natural Language Processing (NLP)][8] of varying sophistication, judgements are made about our behavior and social skills, and statistical correlates used to determine intelligence and probabilities of success or failure for particular tasks.

 <br/>